JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill9/index.md

 That will make sure all the required dependencies are fetched and the project is ready to build after the changes.
 Alternatively, you can click on the "Sync now" text within the banner in the top edge (see on the image also).
 Both are equivalent.

 ---

+[Here you have a branch with the code](https://github.com/JorgeCastilloPrz/ultimateandroidcourse/tree/pill9) after all the changes, if you want to compare.

 And with this we are finally ready to start adding content to our app in the next block! 🎊